 For the wine industry to be sustainable, it is necessary that producers, cellar managers, traders and other role-players in the wine industry be informed of cost and profitability aspects throughout the wine value chain.
 The Agricultural Economists provide effective and value-added information and services to Vinpro members and other role-players in the industry, including:

-- Feasibility studies, profitability analyses and damage assessments for wine production
+- Feasibility studies and profitability analyses for wine production

 - Compilation and distribution of representative agricultural economic information.